 MTA operating efficiencies.
-Agencies have been implementing initiatives that achieve savings in excess of \$400 million annually.
-For 2025 through 2028, between \$70 million and \$75 million annually in savings actions still need to be identified and implemented.
+Agencies have been implementing initiatives that achieve savings in excess of \$400 million annually and have identified actions that bring the total annual savings to \$500 million annually.
+These actions need to be fully implemented and the savings sustained.